Back

 BY JOE ROWAN, June 21 2024

-THE HEAT, VOYAGERS.io’s first-ever climate-tech festival, is taking place on Friday September 20 2024 at the extraordinary Harwell Science and Innovation Campus in Oxfordshire.
+THE HEAT, VOYAGERS.io’s first-ever climate-tech festival, took place on Friday September 20 2024 at the extraordinary Harwell Science and Innovation Campus in Oxfordshire.

-THE HEAT will be a hands-on, practical, mind-expanding, friendship-building, exploratory, curiosity-led, science-based, creative, artistic, participatory, decentralised, experimental, edgy, live, risky, urgent and unpredictable gathering of the talented people working on climate technologies.
+THE HEAT is a hands-on, practical, mind-expanding, friendship-building, exploratory, curiosity-led, science-based, creative, artistic, participatory, decentralised, experimental, edgy, live, risky, urgent and unpredictable gathering of the talented people working on climate technologies.
 THE HEAT is not a conference.
 Don’t expect dull panels or awful coffee.
 Instead, come to make new friends, experience science in action, learn and share your knowledge, inspire and be inspired.
 Bring your most engaged and curious festival mindset.

 “Ideally, we’re looking for film content that’s been generated in the past few years that aligns with VOYAGERS’ and THE HEAT’s remit of being quite optimistic, solutions-focused, and unconventional,” Copley Smith says.
 “It’ll bring a nice respite during the conference to watch some creative inputs from filmmakers who’ve been dealing with this issue in a creative context, as opposed to a solutions-oriented context.”

-We have set some simple submission criteria.
+We set some simple submission criteria.
 Each film should contain a compelling climate-related message, run to ten minutes or less (except in rare cases for outstanding films), and have high-quality visual and sound production.
 In general Copley Smith is looking for “a strong message of climate hope over climate anxiety”, and especially hopes to feature work that showcases humour, curiosity, science, innovation and unconventional thinking.
 “We’d love work that’s creatively and/or stylistically unconventional; that is character driven, whether that character is human or non-human; that is created by filmmakers from a mix of genders, ethnicities and cultures; and finally that is challenging or revealing, and encourages the audience to reconsider commonly-held assumptions.”

 Copley Smith, 38, is well-placed to judge what makes a powerful climate film.
 He was video communications director at Wikileaks in 2011-2012, and he has since taught about film as a professor of documentary at the Institute for Advanced Architecture of Catalonia.
 He has published in Al Jazeera and The Guardian, and his independent documentaries have been screened at film festivals around the world.
 Since 2021 he has been producing Carbon Catchers, a docu-series about the activist-founders working on carbon capture, and in 2023 co-founded Possible Studio, a production company that works predominantly with climate startups to tell their stories.
 He has also co-founded three startups of his own, including OSBeehives, an open-source platform to help beekeepers monitor beehives.